-Those who are a greenhorn in the field of gathering knowledge in WordPress security can find this podcast show as a guideline.
-This show runs two episodes in a week.
+Those who are greenhorns in the field of gathering knowledge in WordPress security can find this podcast show as a guideline.
+This show runs two episodes a week.
 The first one is on Tuesday or Wednesday and the second one is on Friday.
 The episode length is 25 minutes on average.

 Kim Doyal Show

 This WordPress podcast show is run twice a week.
-On every Wednesday, the show is run with a discussion for 30 minutes, and on every Friday, an hour-long round table discussion is run.
+Every Wednesday, the show is run with a discussion for 30 minutes, and every Friday, an hour-long round table discussion is run.
 The average show length is about 40 minutes.

 Your Website Engineer

 The contents of this show are too technical, to be frank.
 So the terms that are used here may seem a bit tough for the novice to understand.
-In each episode, the host discusses a specific WordPress product like a feature, plugin.
-Each episode length is 15 minutes on average.
+In each episode, the host discusses a specific WordPress product like a feature or plugin.
+Each episode’s length is 15 minutes on average.
 This show is run every Wednesday.